batect/batect/docs/content/index.md

   project and batect takes care of the rest.

 * :sparkles: **consistent**: batect uses Docker to create a clean, isolated environment every time you run a task, freeing you from "works on my machine" issues - including on CI.
+And you can easily share tasks between projects with bundles.

 * :white_check_mark: **versatile**: Anything that can run in a Docker container can be run with batect - builds, unit testing, integration testing, linting, local environments, deployments; frontend, backend or somewhere in between, batect can do it all.